Ajinkz/ajinkz.github.io/index.md

 ### About me

 #### Responsibilities
-- 4+ years of experiences as Software Engineer/Python developer
+- 5+ years of experiences as Software Engineer/Python developer
-- Working on projects mainly dealing with AI/ML/Data Science/Analytics
+- Working on projects mainly dealing with Data Science/Analytics
 - Perform EDA on client data, documenting the observation
 - Building dashboard using Dash & plotly BI tools
 - Deploying the model in the cloud, hosting web app for user interaction using Flask
 - Creating demonstrative POCs for ML models
-- Currently exploring knowledge over Deep learning and building end-to-end ML pipeline

 #### IT Skills
-- Programming - Python, R
+- Programming - Python
-- OS - Windows, Linux(Ubuntu, Centos )
 - Database Knowledge of SQL along with joins, subqueries, views,
 - NoSQL database like MongoDB, Cosmos DB
 - Search engine Elasticsearch